St. Paschal Baylon Parish (Highland Heights, Ohio)

 In 1963, the SSS Seminary then moved from its original location on Euclid Avenue, to the property next to the rectory where it stands today.
 The Seminary existed in this building for five years, when due to surging numbers, the students and faculty of the SSS moved to John Carroll University.
 The empty rooms and extra space then became utilized for parish offices and other uses by parishioners.

 As the city transitioned from a rural community to a suburb, the population grew significantly.
 In order to accommodate the growing population and students in the school, the parish built a convent for the Sisters of Notre Dame (SND) that administered the school.

 The original church built on the property held a capacity of 600 occupants.
 To once again accommodate the growing population, Father O'Brien along with Architect Richard Fleischman a new church to be recognized as a lamp atop a hill in order to fulfill the scripture passage found in the Book of Matthew (5:14-15).
 The new church was complete on April 8, 1971.

 Parish life continued to grow, and the parish offices in the former SSS building could not accommodate the numbers.
 As a result, Father Mario Marzocchi, SSS, the sixth pastor of the parish, began a campaign to create a Parish Life Center.
 It was not until many years of fundraising that the seventh pastor, Father Michael Arkins, SSS, inaugurated the building drive.
 The Parish Life Center was completed in 2001.
 An additional gymnasium was also constructed at this time and was dedicated to Father Donald Jette, SSS, for his service to the parish.

 In 1999, Deacon Joe Bourgeious, SSS, developed what became the Helping Hands Ministry.
 The Helping Hands provides services to those needing food, clothing, care and other services.

 In 2009, St. Paschal Baylon School was awarded the "Blue Ribbon School of Excellence," by the United States Department of Education.

-The parish is currently presided over the direction of its eighth pastor and former student at St. Paschal Baylon School, Fr.
+The parish was presided over the direction of its eighth pastor and former student at St. Paschal Baylon School, Fr.
 John Thomas Lane, SSS.